 Then there was a special day in July 2011 just seven months after I started, when two things happened; I won 50 dollars in one HubPages competition for a page entitled 'Shades of Red', whilst another page about 'The History of Jordan' was named 'Hub of the day' - the best article published on that particular day.
-That sort of thing also gives a confidence boost.
+That sort of thing gives a real confidence boost.

-Personal contacts such as that from the tug of war governing body were memorable highlights, as of course were e-mails from people associated with causes, institutions or places about which I had written, and also some notable Twitter followings which I received as a result of promoting my pages there.
+Personal contacts such as that one from the tug of war governing body were memorable highlights, as of course were e-mails from people associated with causes, institutions or places about which I had written, and also some notable Twitter followings which I received as a result of promoting my pages there.

-The problems a non-commercial internet writer like myself faces when trying to find suitable free images with which to illustrate his articles.
+The problems that a non-commercial internet writer like myself faces when trying to find suitable free images with which to illustrate his articles.

 HUBPAGES : THE STORY FROM INCEPTION TO NOW

-HubPages has been going since 2006, which is not at all bad for an internet company, but in all the years since then it's had its shares of ups and downs struggling with the desire to satisfy its members' creative ambitions whilst also satisfying the sometimes conflicting need to keep Google happy (a happy Google means higher rankings on the Google search engine - an all important requirement for any internet company).
-It has - as I understand it - been a real struggle.
+HubPages has been going since 2006, which is not at all bad for an internet company, but in all the years since then it's had its full share of ups and downs struggling with the desire to satisfy its members' creative ambitions whilst also satisfying the sometimes conflicting need to keep Google happy (a happy Google means higher rankings on the Google search engine - an all important requirement for any internet company).
+It has been - as I understand it - a real struggle.

 HUBPAGES : MY DISENCHANTMENT